liamtoran/liamtoran.github.io/projects/project-gp_update.md

   - Machine Learning
   - Interpretability
   - Confidence Intervals
 summary: Gaussian Processes from scratch.
 Updating the gaussian process posterior using conditioning and noise in the observations.
-Sampling distributions and plotting confidence interval.
+Sampling distributions and plotting confidence intervals.
 ---